 ARTD 380.
 Advanced Design Studio (4 hrs) Limited to seniors in the Design Program and taken concurrently with ARTD 391.
-Course members will develop a project based on their individual interests, demonstrating their mastery of designs and technical skills acquired during their academic experience.
+Course members will develop a project based on their individual interests, demonstrating their mastery of design and technical skills acquired during their academic experience.
 Expands on subjects already introduced in previous coursework and introduces advanced topics.
+Students will be encouraged to explore topics related to health, wellness, and healing.
 Projects will be exhibited at the end of the semester during the Senior Thesis Exhibition.
 Prerequisite: senior standing in the Design major.

 ARTD 391.
 Senior Seminar in Design (2 hrs) Senior thesis work.
-Required of all designs majors.
+Required of all design majors.
 Prerequisite: senior standing in major.